thunderbird/webext-compat-data/README.md

 repository (a.k.a.
 BCD).

 The following files are provided:
- - `bcd/*` : The webextension data from BCD, but with additional entries for Thunderbird
+ - `bcd/*` : The webextension data from BCD, but with additional entries for Thunderbird.
- - `bcd+comm/*`: The webextension data from BCD, but with additional entries for Thunderbird, including Thunderbirds custom APIs
+ - `bcd+comm/*`: The webextension data from BCD, but with additional entries for Thunderbird, including Thunderbirds custom APIs.
  - `thunderbird_compat_data.json`: A single `JSON` file with compatibility information for all APIs supported by Thunderbird, excluding all other vendors.